 Money Savers:

-- Traditional college degree programs cost anywhere from $20,000 to $100,000 or more.[5][6]
+1. Traditional college degree programs cost anywhere from$20,000 to $100,000 or more.
 Bridge programs can save you thousands of dollars in books, tuition, and other fees.

 Time and Money Savers:

-- One of the most important and exciting elements of some LPN to RN bridge or RN to BSN bridge programs is the “credit by exam” system.
-Instead of saddling yourself with traditional semester-long courses—and all the homework, classwork, and quizzes that go with them—you can take prep classes that enables you to “test out" of certain courses by taking a single exam after as little as four weeks.
-Not all bridge programs utilize credit by exam, but Achieve Test Prep does—and we have a 94% student pass rate to prove it works.
+One of the most important and exciting elements of some LPN to RN bridge or RN to BSN bridge programs is the credit by exam system.
+Instead of saddling yourself with traditional semester-long courses—and all the homework, classwork, and quizzes that go with them—you can take test prep classes that enables you to test out of certain college courses by taking a single exam after as little as five weeks.
+Not all bridge programs utilize credit by exam, but Achieve Test Prep does.

 3 Cons of a Nursing Bridge Program

-- Some nursing bridge programs require you to sign a long-term contract.
+3. Some nursing bridge programs require you to sign a long-term contract.
 You may have to pay for classes even if you decide to withdraw or transfer.
 Some contracts will consider excessive absences or low grades to be grounds for breaking a contract, resulting in fines, or, worst case, the loss of your entire fee.
-Fortunately, not all bridge programs resort to such tactics, but some do, so be wary—or just enroll with Achieve Test Prep and let us guide your way.
+Fortunately, not all bridge programs resort to such tactics, but some do, so be wary.

 Achieve Test Prep Nursing Bridge Programs

 Ready to grow your career with a nursing bridge program?
 Then make Achieve Test Prep your first call.
-Our bridge programs utilize credit by exam, earning your RN or BSN faster and more at a lower cost than traditional, or even other online schools.
-Achieve’s program can be taken on-site at one of our more than 60 campuses nationwide, or through our live, virtual online classes, which are taught by the same qualified instructors.
+Our bridge programs utilize credit by exam,earning your RN or BSN in less time.
+Achieve's live, online classes are taught by qualified instructors who can provide support and answer your questions in real time.
 Together, we will make sure you succeed.
-Guaranteed.*